francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 ## Our choice of tools: Pyenv & VirtualenvWrapper

-Installing Python 3 & managing different versions and virtual environments on a Mac has been the subject of many online guides, and I have spent countless hours struggling with these guides and their recommended tools to create a local development environment that doesn't drive me insane.
+Installing multiple Python versions and managing Python virtual environments on a Mac is notoriously painful, and choosing the wrong tools for the job can lead to countless lost development hours.
+To make matters worse, many highly-ranked online guides suggest Python environment management strategies that are are outdated, inadequate, and will only lead to further frustration in your future.

-At long last, I have found a combination of tools that provide the control and simplicity I need:
+After trying nearly every available option, I have found a combination of tools that provide control and simplicity:

  * Pyenv:  for installing & switching between different python versions
  * Virtualenvwrapper:  for creating & managing virtual environments